Kittycraft0/Computer-Graphics-Project-1/Assignment1 Web Graphics with p5.js/README.md

 ---
 ## ⚙️ Setup
-Open the `index.html` file in any modern web browser to run the code.
+Open the `index.html` file in code/code5 in any modern web browser to run the code.
+Folders with lower code numbers are working previous iterations saved before foundational changes to preserve their unique styles.
 - **Libraries used:** `p5.js`
 - **Controls:** Left Click + Drag to rotate the 3D camera.
 Scroll to zoom.
 Use WASD to move the capture gate.
 Click on planets to spawn attractors.
 You can open the developer console and set `debug = false` to hide the HUD.